Chip stocks tumble as top performer Nvidia set to report results

-SAN FRANCISCO (Reuters) - Shares of chipmakers slumped on Thursday ahead of a quarterly earnings report form Nvidia Corp (NVDA.O), the star performer of the high-flying sector over the past year.
+SAN FRANCISCO (Reuters) - Shares of chipmakers slumped on Thursday ahead of a quarterly earnings report from Nvidia Corp (NVDA.O), the star performer of the high-flying sector over the past year.

 The Philadelphia Semiconductor index .SOX dropped 2.96 percent and was on track for its steepest one-day decline since June, with all 29 of its components in negative territory.